All Episodes

 And she looks at me and she goes, she points.

-She goes, go take go help the guy.
+She goes, go help the guy.

 And I went to help him.

-And uh he was in town and he thought he'd be able to make it on his own.
+It turns out that the guy was a vet of the first Gulf War, and he was in town, and he thought he'd be able to make it on his own.

 So I dropped him off in the emergency room.

-I said, Are you all right?
+I said, are you all right?

-And you know, we we took care of him, but you know, that's what people do.
+But, you know, that's what people do.

-I mean, if I owned a business, I would make it wheelchair accessible and you follow the law, but this is where this is where we all pay more because some people sue over the silliest of things.
+I mean, if I owned a business, I would make it wheelchair accessible and you follow the law.

 And I think the policy is stupid too.

-If somebody comes up, walked Up to the drive-thru window and it was Hannity's hamburgers, I would serve them because I'd be glad that a customer came to my store, and if that's how they want to be served, I'd serve them.
+If somebody comes up, walked up to the drive-thru window and it was Hannity's hamburgers, I would serve them because I'd be glad that a customer came to my store.

-And then when you got sued because they were hit by a motorcycle or a vehicle because they were walking in a drive-through area and the person behind them didn't see them for one reason or another because they were standing as opposed to being in a vehicle, then you would you change your policy because now you were sued.
+And then when you got sued because they were hit by a motorcycle or a vehicle because they were walking in a drive-through area and the person behind them didn't see them for one reason or another because they were standing as opposed to being in a vehicle, then would you change your policy because now you were sued?

 As if I'm a big salt user.

-Yeah, I know, it's massive.
+Yeah, I know.

 I put it on everything.